 Paper-based Submissions

-There is a also a paper-based form that can be submitted at a police Division on this page below.
-Please carefully review and fill out the form before coming to a police staion (Find your local station here)
+There is also a paper-based form that can be submitted at a police Division on this page below.
+Please carefully review and fill out the form before coming to a police station (Find your local station here)

 Also, please bring the following: